A Note From the Editor

 Popular with honeymoon couples and other romantics, these hotels are also worth considering:

 - Bucuti & Tara Beach Resort is the island's only childfree property.
-Its low-rise units lead to a wide, secluded stretch of Eagle Beach.
+The low-rise units lead to a wide, secluded stretch of Eagle Beach.

-- Hyatt Regency Aruba Resort & Casino fronts popular Palm Beach.
-The water is warm and clear and remains shallow for quite a distance.
-The beach is clean and wide but rarely uncrowded.
-At dusk, stroll down to the sand, wiggle your toes, and steal a kiss under a palapa while the sun sets.
+- Hyatt Regency Aruba Resort & Casino fronts Palm Beach noted for its warm water and uncrowded sands.
+At dusk, stroll down, wiggle your toes, and steal a kiss under a palapa as the sun sets.
 This family-friendly hotel offers a reprieve from children inside its casino.

-- The Ritz-Carlton, Aruba is the island's only truly luxury property.
+- The Ritz-Carlton, Aruba is the island's only true luxury property.
 What makes it exceptional is the first-class service that it provides, along with a 5,000-square-foot spa and 24-hour casino.

 Known to sailing and fishing enthusiasts and less developed than other islands in the Bahamas' chain of 700, Harbour Island has long been a retreat of the rich and stylish who treasure their privacy.
 Designer Diane von Furstenberg has owned a Harbour Island house for decades.